 Bring your favorite cured meats and individually portioned cheeses.
 Pair with some bread or crackers, maybe a few grapes and you’ve got yourself a party.

-Pre-slice your cheese to make things easier and pack a trial-size jar of fig jam or grainy mustard to add to the flavors.
+Pre-slice your cheese to make things easier and pack a mini-size jar of fig jam or grainy mustard to add to the flavors.

 Use up any dried fruit, nuts and other items in your pantry to make quick and easy healthy plane snacks like these granola bars.